Long-term Follow-up Study With Darvadstrocel in the Treatment of Complex Perianal Fistula

 Time Frame

-Percentage of Participants who Achieve Combined Clinical Remission at Week 156 (After IMP Administration in ADMIRE-CD II Study)
+Percentage of Participants Who Achieve Combined Remission at Week 156 (After IMP Administration in ADMIRE-CD II Study)

 Percentage of Participants With New Anal Abscess in Treated Fistula at Week 156

 The PDAI is a scoring system to evaluate the severity of perianal CD.
-From the 5-item instrument, discharge will be used.
+From the 5-item instrument, only 'discharge' was used for this outcome measure.
 Each category is graded on a 5-point Likert scale ranging from no symptoms (score of 0) to severe symptoms (score of 4); a higher score indicates more severe disease.

 The PDAI is a scoring system to evaluate the severity of perianal CD.
-From the 5-item instrument, pain will be used.
+From the 5-item instrument, only 'pain' was used for this outcome measure.
 Each category is graded on a 5-point Likert scale ranging from no symptoms (score of 0) to severe symptoms (score of 4); a higher score indicates more severe disease.

 Collaborators and Investigators